segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 hide-dossier: true
 ---

 Facebook Conversions API (Actions) enabled advertisers to send events from their servers directly to Facebook.
 Server-side events link to Facebook Pixel events, and process like browser pixel events.
-This means that serve-side events are used in measurement, reporting, optimization just like browser pixel events.
+This means that serve-side events are used in measurement, reporting, and optimization, just like browser pixel events.

 > info ""
 > This document is about a feature which is in beta.
-This means that the Facebook Conversions API (Actions) destination is in active development, and some functionality may change before it becomes generally available
+This means that the Facebook Conversions API (Actions) destination is in active development, and some functionality may change before it becomes generally available.

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Customer.io Segment destination.
 There's also a page about the [non-Actions Facebook Conversions API destination](/docs/connections/destinations/catalog/facebook-pixel-server-side/).
 Both of these destinations receives data _from_ Segment.